A-n-t-i-g-r-a-v-i-t-y/megastreamer/README.md

 An advanced, secure, and lightning-fast **Mega.nz** streaming client and decrypter natively built as a Kodi Video Addon.

-With `megastreamer`, you can access, stream, and automatically decrypt both **public Mega links** and your **private Mega Cloud Drive** files directly inside Kodi, without downloading them first.
+With `megastreamer`, you can access, stream, and automatically decrypt **Mega Cloud Drive** files directly inside Kodi, without downloading them first.

 ---